 While the former has a distinct date, the latter remains ambiguous.
-This means that both events are different.
-Although both events happened in the month of Ramadan, the night of Nuzul Al-Quran and Laylatul Qadr is not specifically referring to the same particular event.
+This helps us realise that both events are different and they are not particularly referring to the same thing.
+Although both events happened in the month of Ramadan, the night of Nuzul Al-Quran and Laylatul Qadr does not refer to the same particular event.

 So how can the Quran descend from the Heavens on two separate events?

 To understand this matter, it is first important to know that there are stages to the Quran’s descent.
 The Quran that was recorded in the Al-Lauh Al-Mahfuz (The Preserved Tablet) was first sent down to the lowest Heavens (Sama’-Dunya) on the night known as Laylatul Qadr (The Night of Decree).